Cheapest Columbia County Heating Oil Price History

 Adoption of solar home heating systems in Columbia

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 7,204 homes in Columbia are heated with active solar arrays.
-This is a 240% gain from 2015, when 2,117 homes incorporated active solar heating.
+The most eco-friendly heating option is solar.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Today, 7,204 homes in Columbia are heated with active solar arrays.
+This is a 70% gain from 2019, when 4,241 homes used active solar heating.

 Columbia County Heating Oil Trends